 We also carry out due diligence checks on material suppliers and routinely monitor their compliance with applicable law (including in relation to slavery and human trafficking) as well as certain 'key performance indicators' such as training and paying the London Living Wage or the National Living Wage.

-Due diligence and monitoring is ongoing and under review to improve supplier vetting and to further minimise a range of risks, including slavery and human trafficking.
+Due diligence and monitoring is ongoing and under review to improve supplier vetting and to minimise further a range of risks, including slavery and human trafficking.
 This is being led by our procurement team, assisted by our legal team.

 Our procurement team is also looking to foster long-term relationships with suppliers, through which policies aimed at minimising a range of risks (including the risk of slavery and human trafficking) can be advanced.

 Our grant and investment activities

 We also deal with many organisations through our grants and investments.
 We have chosen to go beyond the legal requirements and have carried out an assessment of key aspects of these activities to understand the risk of slavery and human trafficking in these areas and how to reduce those risks.

 Based on our review of our key UK grantholders, we are satisfied that they have appropriate policies and procedures in place to minimise the risk of slavery and human trafficking.
 We continue to work in partnership with our key UK grant holders to further develop best practice in this area.